Categories

 Scholarship amounts range from $500 to $10,000 per year.
 Criteria for each scholarship varies.
 Common criteria includes GPA, area of study, and financial need.

-In addition, your high school, local civic organizations, and other organizations often offer scholarships.
+In addition to the colleges you’re applying to, your high school, local civic organizations, and other organizations often offer scholarships.

 Scholarships could be open to you based on a wide variety of criteria, including your financial need, college major/career goals, ethnic background, geographic location, or inspiring story.